Sushil-Deore/ML-Notes/README.md

 # ML-Notes

-Creating notes repository for collection of ML algo and related questions with explaination.
+Creating notes repository for collection of ML algo and related question